 A seaside suckle in July.

-I have been a wreck.
-I am living in a state of limbo where I don’t know what to do with myself.
-I am sure my hormones are going crazy too which is partly to blame for me not knowing which way is up the last three weeks.
-I started pumping again because if he does plan to cross the picket line at some point I want my milk to be there for him.
+I have been a wreck, constantly living in a state of limbo where I don’t know what to do with myself.
+In addition, I am sure my hormones are also going crazy.
+No doubt they are partly to blame for me not knowing which way is up the last three weeks.
+My packed away pump came out again because if he does plan to cross the picket line at some point I want my milk to be there for him.
 Alternately, I have not been pumping more than once or twice a day because I’m afraid I will have too much of a supply if he is, in fact, just not that into me anymore.